Inequalities of Independence Number, Clique Number and Connectivity of Maximal Connected Domination Critical Graphs: Introduction

 \section{\bf Introduction}

 Our basic graph theoretic notation and terminology follows that of Bondy and Murty\cite{BM}.
 Thus $G$ denotes a finite graph with vertex set $V(G)$ and edge set $E(G)$.
 For $S \subseteq V(G)$, $G[S]$ denotes the subgraph of $G$ \emph{induced} by $S$.
 Throughout this paper all graphs are simple and connected.
 The \emph{open neighborhood} $N_{G}(v)$ of a vertex $v$ in $G$ is $\{u \in V(G) : uv \in E(G)\}$.
 Further, the \emph{closed neighborhood} $N_{G}[v]$ of a vertex $v$ in $G$ is $N_{G}(v) \cup \{v\}$.
 The \emph{degree} $deg_{G}(v)$ of a vertex $v$ in $G$ is $|N_{G}(v)|$.
-The \emph{minimum degree} of a graph $G$ is denoted by $\delta(G)$.
+The \emph{minimum degree} of a graph $G$ is denoted by $\delta(G)$. $N_{S}(v)$ denotes $N_{G}(v) \cap S$ where $S$ is a vertex subset of $G$.
+A \emph{tree} is a connected graph contains no cycle.
+A \emph{star} $K_{1, n}$ is a tree containing $n$ vertices of degree $1$ and exactly one vertex of degree $n$.
 An \emph{independent set} is a set of pairwise non-adjacent vertices.
 The \emph{independence number} $\alpha(G)$ is the maximum cardinality of an independent set.
-The \emph{clique number} $\omega(G)$ is the maximum cardinality of a vertex subset $W$ for which $G[W]$ is a complete subgraph.
-It is easy to see that the independence number $\alpha(\overline{G})$ of the complement $\overline{G}$ is equal to $\omega(G)$ of $G$.
-For a connected graph $G$, a \emph{cut set} is a vertex subset $S \subseteq V(G)$ such that $G - S$ is not connected.
+For a connected graph $G$, a \emph{cut set} is a vertex subset $S \subseteq V(G)$ such that $G - S$ is connected.
 The minimum cardinality of a vertex cut set of a graph $G$ is called the \emph{connectivity} and is denoted by $\kappa(G)$.
-If $G$ has $S = \{a\}$ as a minimum cut set, then $G$ contains $a$ as a \emph{cut vertex}.
-A graph $G$ is \emph{$l$-connected} if $\kappa(G) \geq l$.
-When no ambiguity occurs, we abbreviate $\delta(G), \alpha(G), \omega(G)$ and $\kappa(G)$ to $\delta, \alpha, \omega$ and $\kappa$, respectively.
-A \emph{hamiltonian path} is a path that contains all vertices of a graph.
-A graph $G$ is \emph{hamiltonian connected} if any two vertices are joined by a hamiltonian path.
-It is worth noting that every hamiltonian connected graph is $3$-connected.
+If $G$ has $S = \{a\}$ as a minimum cut set, then $a$ is a \emph{cut vertex} of $G$ and $\kappa(G) = 1$.
+A graph $G$ is \emph{$s$-connected} if $\kappa(G) \geq s$.
+When ambiguity occur, we abbreviate $\delta(G), \alpha(G)$ and $\kappa(G)$ to $\delta, \alpha$ and $\kappa$, respectively.
+A \emph{hamiltonian path} is a path containing every vertex of a graph.
+A graph $G$ is \emph{hamiltonian connected} if every two vertices of $G$ are joined by a hamiltonian path.
+Obviously, a graph of connectivity one is not hamiltonian connected.
+Moreover, a graph of connectivity two does not contain a hamiltonian path between the two vertices in a minimum cut set.
+Thus we always focus on $3$-connected graphs when we study on the hamiltonian connected property of graphs.
+For a graph $G$, \emph{the Mycielskian} $\mu(G)$ of $G$ is the graph with vertex set $V(G) \cup V' \cup \{x\}$ where $V' = \{u'|u \in V(G)\}$ and edge set $E(G) \cup \{uv'|uv \in E(G)\} \cup \{v'x|v' \in V'\}$.
 5 pt

 For subsets $D, X \subseteq V(G)$, $D$ \emph{dominates} $X$ if every vertex in $X$ is either in $D$ or adjacent to a vertex in $D$.
 If $D$ dominates $X$, then we write $D \succ X$, further, we write $a \succ X$ when $D = \{a\}$.
 If $X = V(G)$, then $D$ is a \emph{dominating set} of $G$ and we write $D \succ G$ instead of $D \succ V(G)$.
 A \emph{connected dominating set} of a graph $G$ is a dominating set $D$ of $G$ such that $G[D]$ is connected.
 If $D$ is a connected dominating set of $G$, we then write $D \succ_{c} G$.
 A smallest connected dominating set is call a $\gamma_{c}$\emph{-set}.
 The cardinality of a $\gamma_{c}$-set of $G$ is called the \emph{connected domination number} of $G$ and is denoted by $\gamma_{c}(G)$.
 A \emph{total dominating set} of a graph $G$ is a subset $D$ of $V(G)$ such that every vertex in $G$ is adjacent to a vertex in $D$.
 The minimum cardinality of a total dominating set of $G$ is called the \emph{total domination number} of $G$ and is denoted by $\gamma_{t}(G)$.
 5 pt